dhub100/GenAI_project/README.md

 The **type of question**, however, had a much stronger influence.
 Some questions consistently received high scores, while others scored low across all parameter settings.\
 This suggests that the **quality and clarity of the questions** play an important role in the evaluation and should be analyzed further in future work.

+The retrieval quality​, chunk comprehension with Natural Language Processing​ should also be explored in further work, as well as if fact accuracy is negatively impacted by semantic chunking​.

 ------------------------------------------------------------------------

 ## License